arabog/ALX-Study-1/Readme.md

 fprintf()
 ```

-### I/O streamS
+### I/O stream
 We have 3 kinds of I/O streams in C:
 ```
 stdin (standard input)
 stdout (standard output)
 stderr (standard error)
 ```
-With I/O functions we always work with streams.
+With I/O functions, we always work with streams.
 A stream is a high level interface that can represent a device or a file.
 From the C standpoint, we don't have any difference in reading from a file or reading from the command line: it's an I/O stream in any case.

 Some functions are designed to work with a specific stream, like `printf()`, which we use to print characters to `stdout`.
-Using its more general counterpart `fprintf()`, we can specify which stream to write to.

-printf() is one of the first functions you'll use when learning C programming.
+Using its more general counterpart `fprintf()`, we can specify which stream to write to. `printf()` is one of the first functions you'll use when learning C programming.
 In its simplest usage form, you pass it a string literal:
 ```
 printf("hey!");
 ```